Tennessee governor grants clemency to woman championed by Kim Kardashian

 “Imposing a life sentence on a juvenile that would require her to serve at least 51 years before even being eligible for parole consideration is too harsh, especially in light of the extraordinary steps Ms. Brown has taken to rebuild her life,” Haslam, a Republican, said in a statement.

-Brown, who admitted to killing Allen after saying he had paid a trafficker to have sex with her, will be under parole supervision until Aug.
+Brown, who admitted to killing Allen, will be under parole supervision until Aug.
 7, 2029, when her sentence will expire.

 Reality TV star Kardashian drew attention to Brown’s case in 2017 when she wrote in a Twitter message: “The system has failed.
 It’s heart breaking to see a young girl sex trafficked then when she has the courage to fight back is jailed for life!”